NunoJorge21/PIC1/siteProjeto/content/english/blog/weeks1_2.md

 * Unless sound technicians are not comfortable with the venue and equipment they are working with, it is not common for them to leave the regie, both before and during the show.
 * During the show, slight adjustments can be made, in order to compensate for the presence of people (which has an impact on the propagation of sound in the room), but not much more than that.

-> Considering this, we decided to focus on indoor venues, since they provide more controlled environments and it is easier for us to conduct tests in similar conditions (we have access to facilities and equipment provided by our partner, XLR).
+> Considering this, the team decided to focus on indoor venues, since they provide more controlled environments and it is easier for us to conduct tests in similar conditions (we have access to facilities and equipment provided by our partner, XLR).